 (Photos #109 - #117)

-One of the running themes during our visit to the Czech Republic has been the idea that everything was invented in the Czech Republic.
+Visit the Czech Republic and you get the sense that everything was invented there.
 Our visit to the Museum of Technology not only hammered that idea home, but developed it by giving examples of what was invented, innovated or improved upon by the Czechs.
-Even though music was not a central theme of this museum, one our colleagues even told us a story about how Mariachi music was inspired by Czech royalty.
+Even though music was not a central theme of this museum, one our colleagues even told us a story about how mariachi music was inspired by Czech royalty.

-This museum had a little of everything – from medieval metallurgy and mining, to devoting a whole five-story open space room dedicated to the advancement of many forms of transportation.
+This museum had a little of everything – from medieval metallurgy and mining, to devoting a whole five-story open space room to the advancement of transportation.
 The stories and rooms were curated to cover a vast array of technology; it was as if the progression of all of mankind of was stuffed into this five-story building.

 Do you like time keeping?